5 Surprising Revelations After Moving Into a New Home

 You’re moving to the tropics.
 Therefore it is possible your furniture doesn’t fit the new environment.
 Of course, a new upholstering of the furniture you plan on bringing might be a great idea.

 It’s also important that we measure construction very differently than you do.
 In Costa Rica, we measure construction under-roof.
-We include carport, the garage, as well as covered terraces.
+We include a carport, a garage, as well as covered terraces.
 So your actual living space is possibly smaller than what you are used to.
 Terraces can be used every day throughout the year because we always have great weather.

 If you are sending your household in a shipping container, shop for decorative items for your new home before loading your container.
 In your country, you’ll find more options for colorful and bold accents through decorative items like metal art, paintings, sculptures, shelves, etc. than here.